VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

      Address to listen for http connections.
 See also -httpListenAddr.useProxyProtocol (default ":8880") -httpListenAddr.useProxyProtocol
      Whether to use proxy protocol for connections accepted at -httpListenAddr .
 See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
-  -insert.maxQueueDuration duration
-     The maximum duration to wait in the queue when -maxConcurrentInserts concurrent insert requests are executed (default 1m0s)
-  -internStringMaxLen int
-     The maximum length for strings to intern.
-Lower limit may save memory at the cost of higher CPU usage.
-See https://en.wikipedia.org/wiki/String_interning (default 300)
   -loggerDisableTimestamps
      Whether to disable writing timestamps in logs -loggerErrorsPerSecondLimit int